Western Kentucky vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 20, 2021

 Western Kentucky Stats and Trends

-- Western Kentucky has played 10 games, with six wins against the spread.

-- The Hilltoppers have been favored by 10.5 points or more five times this season and are 4-1 ATS in those matchups.
+- So far this season, the Hilltoppers have been installed as favorites by a 10.5-point margin or more five times and are 4-1 ATS in those games.

-- Western Kentucky's games this year have gone over the point total six times in nine opportunities (66.7%).
+- Western Kentucky's games this year have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).

-- When Western Kentucky amasses more than 393.9 yards, the team is 5-3 against the spread and 5-4 overall.
+- In games that Western Kentucky amasses over 393.9 yards, the team is 5-3 against the spread and 5-4 overall.

 - This year, the Hilltoppers have 13 turnovers, three fewer than the Owls have takeaways (16).